Turkey seeks crowd-pleasing win over Wales after Italy loss | Sports-Games

 After a 3-0 loss to Italy without even a shot on target, Turkey will face a Wales team looking to build on its opening draw when the teams meet Wednesday at the European Championship.

-Azerbaijan is an ally of Turkey and the two countries have close cultural ties, so a large delegation of traveling fans and local Turkey supporters are expected.
+Azerbaijan is an ally of Turkey and the two countries have close cultural ties, so a large delegation of traveling fans and locals are expected.
 A quiet, mostly empty venue for Wales' 1-1 draw with Switzerland could now have an intimidating away-game atmosphere.

-''I think hopefully we can feed off the negative energy of the Turkey fans as opposed to the positive one.
-We can try and have the game on our terms, which is always the objective,” said Wales midfielder Joe Morrell, who set up Kieffer Moore's equalizer in the games against the Swiss.
+''The people of Baku, they are just making us feel that sensation of being the host of the game.
+So I would like to say thank you to my Azeri brothers for that,” Turkey coach Şenol Güneş said via an interpreter.

+''To be playing in these tournaments, you want to be playing in front of crowds and it’ll be nice to have that atmosphere,” Wales captain Gareth Bale said. ''I think you feed off the atmosphere.
+Of course, they’re probably not saying some great things or booing us or whatever, but I guess you want to silence them.
+Gives you that bit more motivation.''
 Turkey came into the tournament with high hopes and a string of players coming off good seasons at club level.
-Burak Yilmaz and Zeki Çelik won the French title with Lille, while Hakan Calhanoglu had a strong season with AC Milan, as did Çaglar Söyüncü with Leicester.
+Burak Yilmaz and Zeki Çelik won the French title with Lille, while Hakan Calhanoglu had a strong season with AC Milan, as did Çağlar Söyüncü with Leicester.

 That optimism evaporated quickly against Italy.
 The 35-year-old Yilmaz couldn't find space among the Italy defense and didn't have the pace to unsettle the back line.
 Turkey clung on until the 53rd minute, when Merih Demiral scored an own-goal.